 - Providing them with manageable achievements that motivate them for bigger results

 - Making them feel like successful assets to your organization

 If you can demonstrate these facets of effective caring, you will have their long-term support, which makes this strategy advisable to achieve better results for your business.
 Care more for your employees.

 3. Putting Others’ Needs First

 When you lead a group of people, it is essential that your focus is on ensuring that others successfully perform their tasks.
-To make sure your team performs well, you must serve and work for them and not the other way round.
+To make sure your team performs well, you must serve and work for them and not the other way around.